 Actress Jennifer Bartels on Embracing Life with T1D

-BT1: Thanks for taking the time to talk to us today — Can you tell us about your recent diagnosis with Type 1?
+BT1: Thanks for taking the time to talk to us today—Can you tell us about your recent diagnosis with Type 1?

 Jennifer Bartels: Thank you!
 I’m excited for anything I can do to help educate, or break the stigma and show that you can be more than this disease that’s not very fun.

 So to go back further, how it all kind of came together, I have hypothyroidism so I’m more prone to autoimmune issues because my body enjoys attacking itself.
 I’ve had hypothyroidism since my mid 20’s… My mother had it, my grandma had it, so I just thought the buck stops there.
 Then years went by, I shot TV shows, I lived in New York, I lived in LA, and I was shooting for a season of a show I was on called “American Woman” and I was noticing a few specific symptoms that I’d never noticed before.
-I was thinking I had a UTI.
+I was thinking I had a urinary tract infection (UTI).
 I was going to the bathroom and peeing like five or six times a night, and I was like, “I don’t drink that much water.”

 I was getting really tired and feeling just off, but I was losing weight, and in this weird twisted way I was thinking, “Well, I guess this is what happens.
 You get on a TV show and then you look your best.
 God just gives you that gift.”
-But also is was weird because I was ravenously hungry all the time.
+But also it was weird because I was ravenously hungry all the time.
 I’m a big eater.
 I work out to eat.
 I was noticing I was insatiably hungry, and then peeing all the time.
 Then just feeling off, but losing a ton of weight.

 It actually coexisted with this really steamy bikini scene, so if I had to look at the glass half full, I was like, “Oh, I feel very confident in this crochet bikini because my pancreas is dead, but I look good.”
 Then I started getting a little worried, and we had a hiatus of the show, and on that hiatus I went to the doctor.
 They told me my sugar was high, almost 200.
 I didn’t know what that meant of course.
-Which looking at DKA, thank goodness it wasn’t that high, but it was alarming.
+Which looking at diabetic ketoacidosis (DKA), thank goodness it wasn’t that high, but it was alarming.

 This was 2017, in the spring.
 I don’t have a specific diaversary.
 I want to say April or May of 2017.
 So I went to an endocrinologist within that week and they did a fasting blood test, and I was like 207.
-They initially didn’t know if it was Type 2 or late onset.
-Then they ruled out Type 2, and then I went to another specialist, and they ruled out late onset and told me that I have Type 1.
+They initially didn’t know if it was type 2 or late onset.
+Then they ruled out type 2, and then I went to another specialist, and they ruled out late onset and told me that I have type 1.

 What was the adjustment period like?

-For the first few months I was just taking Metformin, and my sugars were like 170 after a meal.
+For the first few months I was just taking metformin, and my sugars were like 170 after a meal.
 It wasn’t that bad.
 Then progressively it got worse, and I realized how serious the situation can be.
 You just work with it.
 There were a lot of things that were thrown at me.
 Now you have to take your blood with this little pincher… Now I look back at it and it’s nothing.
 My fingers just have little holes in them, but initially I had so much trouble I almost fainted.
 I was like, “I can’t do this.
 How do kids do this?”

-So I was taking Metformin for the first few months and I didn’t like the side effect that if you had a glass of wine then you had to really watch.
+So I was taking metformin for the first few months and I didn’t like the side effect that if you had a glass of wine then you had to really watch.
 I was like, “Wait a minute.
 I have diabetes and I can’t have a glass of wine?
 What else can the universe throw at me?”
 And it was making me feel a little weird.
 It wasn’t my favorite, so I started taking, actually I just started taking basal.
 I didn’t really take any short-term at that time, the basal was covering because I was in the honeymoon period.

 It was a real learning adjustment for me, and lifestyle change.
 But I feel like every day I’m learning more and more.
 I surround myself with good folks.